 This would need careful map design around the boundaries.
 We would not allow the player to drive under an object that he could go over such as the plank over the car.
 He could drive over it or under the car but not under the plank itself.
-This would stop us having to use complex priority checking which would ruin the game by slowing it down.
+This would stop us having to use complex priority checking which would ruin the game.